UntitledModGame/umg-mods/lootplot.s0.content/_planning/E25_SPRINT2.md

 This prevents the player ruining the game for themselves. https://www.reddit.com/r/balatro/comments/1g0o0ax/wow_not_caring_about_the_endless_mode_made_the/

+- Change one-ball tutorial-text:
+Instead of appearing on top of slots, we should spawn a button

 - Have an end to the tutorial, (and maybe an exit-button?)

 - Have mult in tutorial.